BenjaminKyamanywa/playground/ground_notes/html_notes.md

   ></iframe>
   ```

-  - Examples of other replaces elements: `embed`, `video`.
+  - Examples of other replace elements: `embed`, `video`.
 Some behave as replaced elements under specific circumstances.
 E.g `input` element with the `type` attribute set to `image`:

   ```HTML
     <input type="image" alt="Descriptive text goes here" src="example-img-url">
   ```

+  - **Optimizing media**:Size, format and compression are three things to consider while working with media such as images and videos.
+Compressing them using online tools helps to reduce the file size and as such they load faster.